vkhazin/aws-ec2-auto-recovery/readme.md

 ## Objectives

 * Monitor availability of web-sites hosted on a single EC2 instance
-* On first failure restart the instance
+* On first failure restart the instance and send notification email
-* On second failure re-provision the instance from a snapshot in the same region and re-assign Elastic Ip
+* On second failure re-provision the instance in the same region, send email notification, and re-assign Elastic IP
-* On third failure re-provision the instance in DR region
+* On third failure re-provision the instance in DR region and send notification email
-* Send email notification when more than 3 errors in a row have occurred, when a instance is getting provisioned in a DR region, and when an instance comes back-online after an outage
+* On subsequent failures take no action other than send an email
+* In case the original instance becomes available after an outage, send notification email

 ## Scope